kSiadat/mtDNA_project/posts/diary.md

 * Looked up list comperhension and a few of python's inbuilt methods
 * Looked up how to use matplotlib
 * Used matplotlib to create a function to plot fraction of bases, given a sampling rate and a sample window size
+* Created randomly generated genome, and plotted it in the same way as the actual genome

+###2019-07-19